Sep. 27, 2023

-Myoclonic absences are typical absence seizures of sudden onset and offset that are associated with consistent, repetitive, and rhythmic myoclonic jerks during the ictus.
+Myoclonic absences are typical absence seizures of sudden onset and offset associated with consistent, repetitive, and rhythmic myoclonic jerks during the ictus.
 The defining manifestations of typical absence seizures are impairment of consciousness and generalized 3 to 4 Hz spike-wave discharges.
 Clonic (rhythmic) and myoclonic (rhythmic, arrhythmic, singular) motor symptoms often feature at some stage of the absence, but these are rarely consistent, marked, and continuous.
-Myoclonic absences are mainly associated with the syndrome of “epilepsy with myoclonic absences” and “perioral myoclonia with absences.”
+Myoclonic absences are mainly associated with the syndrome of “epilepsy with myoclonic absences” and also “facial (perioral or eyebrow) myoclonia with absences” and “eyelid myoclonia and absences” induced by eye closure and are recognized by the ILAE Task Force as a syndrome with the name “epilepsy with eyelid myoclonia.”
 Myoclonic absences are often misdiagnosed as focal motor seizures with adverse consequences on management.
 Effective antiepileptic medications are valproate, levetiracetam, ethosuximide, lamotrigine, and clonazepam, usually in combination.
 In this updated article, the author details developments in the clinical and EEG manifestations, etiology, prognosis, differential diagnosis, and pharmacological treatment of myoclonic absences and related epileptic syndromes.

 • Myoclonic absences are typical absence seizures with repetitive myoclonic jerks during the ictus.